← Back to Knowledge Base

 There are three primary approaches to managing electricity in Texas multifamily properties: Ratio Utility Billing Systems (RUBS), submetering, and lease-synchronized enrollment.
 Each operates under different regulatory frameworks, places different responsibilities on property staff, and creates different experiences for residents.
 This guide explains how each works, compares them side by side, and identifies which approach fits different property types.

 RUBS is a cost-allocation method.
 The property holds a single master electricity account and pays the utility bill directly.
-That total cost is then divided among residents using a formula -- typically based on unit square footage, number of occupants, or a combination of factors.
+That total cost is then divided among residents using a formula, typically based on unit square footage, number of occupants, or a combination of factors.

 How It Works